System Design Space

 GitOps

-GitOps extends IaC through pull-based reconciliation and continuous drift correction.
+GitOps extends IaC through pull-based reconciliation and continuous drift control.

 Open chapter